Cressi Start Pro 2.0 BCD Review

-The Cressi Start BCD is designed for beginner divers.
-That doesn’t mean it’s not a durable and solidly built BCD.
-Quite the opposite which also makes it a great choice for rental shops to have.
+Just because it has the word ‘Start’ in its name, doesn’t mean it’s not a durable and solidly built BCD.
+Quite the opposite – which makes it a great choice for rental shops to have.

 This BCD is simple and sturdy.
 And it comes at a great price!
 This makes it a great choice for the first BCD to have as a diver.
 The bladder is quite large and provides a lot of lift.